dnw2022/one-for-twelve/backend/dotnet/aws-lambda/Dnw.OneForTwelve.Aws/Dnw.OneForTwelve.Aws.Api/README.md

 More info on this issue can be found here: https://github.com/normj/LambdaNETCoreSamples/tree/master/ArmLambdaFunction

+# Serilog logging

+For Serilog logging the Serilog.AspNetCore was added to the API project.
+Note that logging using Log.ForContext<> requires setting Log.Logger.
+Also note that Log.ForContext<Program> in combination with setting the minimum log level for a certain namespace does not work in combination with top-level statements.
+If you check typeof(Program).Namespace when using top-level statements you will see it is null.
+That is the reason why in the API project an explicit Program class with a Main method is used.

 # Issues

 The alternative way to deploy a lambda function without aws cloud formation is to use 'dotnet lambda deploy-function'.
 I had some issues with it (especially when changing the architecture to arm64), so I stopped looking into it.
 But to deploy you use: